HandyKurniawan/na_polar_codes_framework/README.md

 # this is the setup to enable mid-circuit measurement for TriQ
 triq_measurement_type="polar_meas"
 ```
-Now, we need to declare the physical error rate scaling factor, where **0** is noiseless, and **1** is standard noise.
+Now, you need to declare the physical error rate scaling factor, where **0** is noiseless, and **1** is standard noise.
 It can be set up from 0 to 1.

 ```python
 # choosing the noise level